Segments and the spec file

 The boot segment is the first segment defined in the spec file, and has some unique properties when compared to other ones:

-• It always has an entry line, denoting the boot function.
+line, denoting the boot function. - Always has a

-• It uses include for one object file based on the program’s code; the one with the boot function.
+for one object file based on the program’s code; the one with the boot function. - It can

 This example from simple shows how boot segment looks like: